 Pistons look to get season off to good start against Nets

-Andre Drummond and Blake Griffin are learning how to stay out of each gway.
+Andre Drummond and Blake Griffin are learning how to stay out of each other’s way.

 The better they get at that, the more dangerous the Detroit Pistons will become this season.

-Detroit opens at home against the Brooklyn Nets on Wednesday with high hopes of making the playoffs.
+Detroit opens at home against the Brooklyn Nets on Wednesday (6 p.m.
+ET on FOX Sports Detroit and the FOX Sports app) with high hopes of making the playoffs.
 The Pistons possess two of the top big men in the Eastern Conference and they’re continuing to build chemistry.

 Griffin was acquired from the Los Angeles Clippers in a blockbuster trade in late January but now that duo has enjoyed the benefit of a full training camp together.